Dagger categories via anti-involutions and positivity: Dagger categories

-The purpose of this note is to relate dagger categories to their coherent analogue: anti-involutive categories, and to precisely describe which information is lost in the process.
-There has been plenty of previous work on several notions of involutions on categories, mostly about covariant (sometimes op-monoidal) involutions.
-A partial list includes \cite{beggs} \cite{jacobs} \cite{egger} \cite{beninischenkelwoike} \cite{henriquespenneys} \cite{yau2020involutive} \cite{srinivasan2021dagger} \cite{henriques2023}.
-We define an anti-involutive category to be a category $\calC$ equipped with a functor $d\colon \calC^\op \to \calC$ that squares to the identity functor up to chosen higher coherence.\footnote{This is sometimes called a category with duality.} Abstractly, the $2$-category $\ICat$ of anti-involutive categories may be thought of as the homotopy fixed point category of the involution $\calC \mapsto \calC^\op$ on the $2$-category $\Cat$.
+The purpose of this note is to compare this $2$-category theory of dagger categories with the $2$-category theory of their coherent analogue: anti-involutive categories.
+Additionally, we precisely describe which information is lost in the comparison process.
+We define an anti-involutive category to be a category $\calC$ equipped with a functor $d\colon \calC^{op} \to \calC$ that squares to the identity functor up to chosen higher coherence.\footnote{This is sometimes called a category with duality.} Abstractly, the $2$-category $\ICat$ of anti-involutive categories may be thought of as the homotopy fixed point category of the involution $\calC \mapsto \calC^{op}$ on the $2$-category $\Cat$.
 Any dagger category gives rise to an anti-involutive category with trivial higher coherence, and this defines a $2$-functor $\mrT\colon \dCat \to \ICat$.
 However, we will see that anti-involutive categories only suffice to capture the behaviour of ``indefinite'' dagger categories (Definition \ref{defn:indefinite}). \begin{thm} There is a $2$-adjunction

+and it restricts to an equivalence between the full $2$-subcategory of indefinite complete dagger categories and the full $2$-subcategory of those anti-involutive categories where each object admits at least one fixed point structure. \end{thm}